Eyelid Surgery (Blepharoplasty)

 How Much Does Blepharoplasty Cost?

 The cost of blepharoplasty will vary depending on the patient, the extent of the work required by our surgeon, and the type of eyelid surgery.
-The general cost of eyelid surgery is between $4200 and $7,000.
+The general cost of eyelid surgery is between $5,800 and $8,600.
 Our team will be able to give a more accurate estimate at the initial consultation when a comprehensive treatment plan can be created.

-Eyelid Surgery Results
+What Type of Eyelid Surgery Results Can I Expect?

 Review before-and-after photos of Dr. Rothfield’s eyelid surgery patients by exploring our digital photo gallery.